 This graph shows the historical trends for the State contributions.
 The Statutory contributions are comprised of the State normal cost (blue bars) and the amortization of the UAL (gold bars).
 The green line shows the actual State contributions over the period.
-For FYE 2022 and FYE 2023, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions based on the State appropriating 107.91% and 100.00% of the Statutory contribution, respectively.
+For FYE 2023 and FYE 2024, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions.
 Beginning in FYE 2023, the expected State contribution is larger than the Statutory contribution because expected lottery revenue is greater than the Lottery Enterprise Contribution Offset.
 The expected State appropriations are shown in Table I-1.

 The red line is the tread water line, which is the State normal cost plus the interest on the UAL.
-The tread water line shows the minimum contributions that are needed to avoid an increase in the UAL.
+The tread water line shows the minimum contributions needed to avoid an increase in the UAL.

-The graph shows that not only had the State been making contributions less than required by Statute, but that the State contributions had historically been significantly below the tread water line.
-When contributions are lower than the normal cost plus interest on the UAL, the unfunded actuarial liability is expected to grow from one year to the next.
-Beginning in FYE 2022, actual State contributions are expected to be greater than the tread water amount for the first time during the entire period shown.
+The graph shows that, prior to 2022, not only had the State been making contributions less than required by Statute, but that the State contributions had been significantly below the tread water line.
+When contributions are lower than the normal cost plus interest on the UAL, the UAL is expected to grow from one year to the next.
+In 2022, actual State contributions were greater than the tread water amount for the first time during the period.
+State contributions are expected to be greater than the tread water amount going forward as the State continues to contribute 100% of the Statutory contribution.